johnwesley755/johnwesley755/README.md

 🌱 **Currently Learning**: I'm diving deeper into advanced **React**, **Vite**, **Tailwind CSS**, and **Framer Motion** to build responsive and animated web apps.
 I enjoy experimenting with new tools and technologies to enhance user experiences.

 💞️ **Looking to Collaborate On**: I'm excited to collaborate on projects that aim to make a real-world impact!
-Whether it’s a gig economy platform, a community skill exchange, or a unique web app idea, I'm always open to working with like-minded developers and designers.
+Whether it’s a gig economy platform or a unique web app idea, I'm always open to working with like-minded developers and designers.

 ---